Sara Ahmed: Living a Feminist Life

 Published in 2017 by Duke University Press.

 Ahmed's blog, "feministkilljoys", was written at the same time as "Living a Feminist Life" (2017).
 As the title suggests, Ahmed explores feminist theory, and what it means on our everyday lives.
 One way this manifests is in diversity work, something to which she dedicated a third of the book.
 She also spends much of the book exploring the feminist killjoy, the feminist in action who takes up the call in their everyday life.
 In 2020, Duke University Press confirmed that Living a Feminist Life was their best-selling book of the previous decade.

 What's the Use?
 On the Uses of Use

 Published in 2019 by Duke University Press.
 Ahmed gives the historical idea on the association of use with life and strength in the 19th century and how utilitarianism helped shape individuals through useful ends.
 She also explores how use comes with restricted spaces.
 Ahmed then explores the ideas for queer use.

 Complaint!

 Published in 2021 by Duke University Press.
 According to the publisher: "examines what we can learn about power from those who complain about abuses of power.
 Drawing on oral and written testimonies from academics and students who have made complaints about harassment, bullying, and unequal working conditions at universities, Ahmed explores the gap between what is supposed to happen when complaints are made and what actually happens."

+The Feminist Killjoy Handbook

+Published in 2023 by Seal Press.
+Building on the figure of the feminist killjoy, Sara Ahmed presents an analysis of literature, film, and distinguished feminist works while weaving alongside it her lived experience as a queer feminist scholar-activist of colour.
+She highlights how killing joy is a world-making project, chronicling moves from asking questions to the power of the eye roll.
+Feminist scholar Judith Butler has reviewed Ahmed’s book in their article titled The Snap for the monthly magazine The Nation in 2024.